 It took me over a year to feel normal.

 To enjoy simple things.
-To deal with stuff with clear head.
+To deal with stuff with a clear head.
 Making decisions never felt better.
 To enjoy food.
-To fall asleep few minutes after going to bed.
-Don’t panic every time you’re met with new situation or person.
+To fall asleep a few minutes after going to bed.
+Don’t panic every time you’re met with a new situation or person.
 Simply not thinking about the worst scenario possible.